CS 450/550 -- Fall Quarter 2023

 If you see lines of text beginning with vn, it has normals.

 If you see lines beginning with vt, it has texture coordinates.

-If you liked the Bézier curves from the Geometric Modeling section,
+If you liked the Bézier curves from the Geometric Modeling notes,

 there is a Bézier surface form as well.